 Trends in the industry can materially affect how well any junior exploration company is performing.
 There are two trends that seem to affect the well-being of junior miners.
-Both of these trends are very mixed these days because of the Covid-19 and the uncertainty that it has brought to the world.
+Both of these trends were very mixed up until this quarter when Covid restrictions were relaxed.

 One is the price of commodities that are being produced and the other is the general market condition.
-Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis But generally upward, as well as the average trailing prices of the metals.
-The gold price has been fluctuating between US \$1850 and \$1950 per ounce over the last few months but is expected to increase given current inflationary pressure.
-Inflation is a major concern in the world in general, at this time, with price increases in petroleum products as well as commodities needed to build plants for mineral extraction,
+Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis as well as the average trailing prices of the metals.
+The gold price has been dropping in the last month or two and fluctuating between \$1700 and \$2000 US per ounce over the last few months.

 The other aspect is the general stock market conditions.
-Unfortunately, the junior mining sector has been under tremendous negative pressure in the market over the last few years however this condition appears to be changing as the junior gold market issuers have been up consistently over the last 5 months.
+Unfortunately, the junior mining sector has been under tremendous negative pressure in the market over the last few years and this has continued since the beginning of the year.
 Previous to the gold market moving upward significant amounts of investing have occurred in the marijuana and blockchain areas which has taken away from investment in the junior mining industry.
 Lincoln is committed to advancing its properties to production as quickly as possible to get into a positive cash flow position.